Tug and Barge Injury Claims

 Crewmen injured by unseaworthiness or negligence while working aboard a tug or barge are entitled to monetary compensation for their injuries.
 Damages can be claimed for past and future pain and suffering; psychological injuries; past and future lost wages; medical expenses including hospital , therapy and nursing services; and vocational retraining.
 Comparative fault and preexisting medical conditions or injuries do not bar claims under the Jones Act.

-Beard has successfully handled various crewmen injuries on all kinds of vessels, from ocean going tugs to Alaska fish processors.
-He has experience handling catastrophic injuries, including brain injuries; burns; spinal injuries; and back, neck, hip, knee, shoulder, ankle, and hand injuries.
+Beard and his partners at Johnson Beard & Trueb PC have successfully handled various crewmen injuries on all kinds of vessels, from ocean going tugs to Alaska fish processors.
+They have experience handling catastrophic injuries, including brain injuries; burns; spinal injuries; and back, neck, hip, knee, shoulder, ankle, and hand injuries.

-Beard represents tug and barge crewmen on a contingency fee basis.
+Beard and his partners Lanning Trueb and Douglas Johnson represent tug and barge crewmen on a contingency fee basis.
 You pay no attorney fees or costs until your case is over; if there is no recovery, there is no fee.
 Let Beard put his 30 years of being a maritime injury lawyer to work for you.
-Call Beard for a free initial consultation at 1-800-621-1091.
+Call Johnson Beard & Trueb PC for a free initial consultation at 1-800-621-1091.